openhab/org.openhab.binding.zwave/doc/inovelli/lzw30sn_0_0.md

 ### Parameter 8: LED Strip Effect (Brightness)

 LED Strip Effect (Brightness)
-This will allow you to add some sweet effects to your LED bar (ie: pulse, chase, solid, etc)

-Sets the brightness in 10% increments.
+<p&gtThis will allow you to add some sweet effects to your LED bar (ie: pulse, chase, solid, etc)</p&gt <p&gtSets the brightness in 10% increments.</p&gt
 The following option values may be configured -:

 | Value  | Description |